dyno-might/dyno-might.github.io/about.md

 ---

 In general I'm *very* open to the idea that I got stuff wrong, I think all feedback is a gift, and I change things based on feedback from people all the time.
-But fans of [methamphetamines](/p2p-meth) should be aware I am not super open-minded about, like, theories in which I am an agent of the Mexican cartels.
+But fans of [methamphetamines](/p2p-meth) should be aware I am not super open-minded about theories in which I am an agent of the Mexican cartels.

 ---